Cardiopulmonary Resuscitation is widely known as CPR.

 Once your instructor covers the topics above, the fun part begins!
 Your instructor will help you with hands-on training.
 You will be practicing techniques on dummies and role-playing with fellow learners.

-The trainer might provide you with hands-on training intermittently throughout the day to keep the lecture more engaging, or reserve it for the end.
+The trainer might intermittently provide you with hands-on training throughout the day to keep the lecture more engaging or reserve it for the end.

 Your instructor will continuously ask questions to test your learning from the activities.
 Moreover, they will analyze your techniques to gauge your basic understanding and guide you effectively.
 At any point, if you are doing something wrong, your instructor will help you thoroughly.